‘I lost the fear of dying’

-The ex-player of basketball Oscar Schmidt announced this Friday that it had discontinued its treatment against a brain cancer in this year.
-“Mão Santa” is 64 years old and will not continue with the chemotherapy.
+Former basketball player Oscar Schmidt announced on Friday that he stopped his treatment for brain cancer this year.
+“Mão Santa” is 64 years old and will not continue with chemotherapy sessions.
 He has been fighting the disease since 2011.
-In the same year, he underwent surgery, but over time, the problem reappeared.
+In the same year, he underwent surgeries, but over time, the problem reappeared.

 “I stopped this year (with chemotherapy).
 I decided to stop myself.
 Before, I was terrified of dying.
 Closing my eyes and not waking up again, for me, was a terror.
 Thanks to the tumor, I lost that fear.
 I don’t want to be better the speaker or the best player.
-I want to be a better husband and father,” Oscar said in an interview with the program Sensationalgives TV network!.
+I want to be a better husband and father,” Oscar said in an interview with the program Sensationalfrom RedeTV!.

 Oscar Schmidt stated that his great desire is to dedicate himself more to his family.
 The former player has been married to Maria Cristina Victorino for over 40 years and is the father of Filipe, 36, and Stephanie, 33.
 Oscar is the uncle of Olympic beach volleyball champion Bruno Schmidt and brother of the BBB presenter, Thaddeus Schmidt.